dashpay/docs/governance.rst

 maintenance as people come and go, making the network capable of sustaining itself on its own without depending on specific actors.

+Note that if you do not operate a masternode, you may still be able to vote on DashBoost proposals.
+See https://www.dashboost.org for more information.

 Budgets and masternode voting
 -----------------------------